lwjglgamedev/lwjglbook-bookcontents-leg/chapter11/chapter11.md

 ## Spot Light

-Now we will implement a spot light which are very similar to a point light but the emitted light is restricted to a 3D cone.
+Now we will implement spot lights which are very similar to point lights but the emitted light is restricted to a 3D cone.
 It models the light that comes out from focuses or any other light source that does not emit in all directions.
 A spot light has the same attributes as a point light but adds two new parameters, the cone angle and the cone direction.

 ![Spot Light](spot_light.png)